 - About an hour before you’re ready to serve, heat it gently until it’s hot – try your best NOT to let it boil.

 - Stir occasionally, then taste for seasoning and adjust as necessary.

-- Then strain the cider, rinse out the pot, and return the cider to it, cover, and put on a very gentle heat.
+- Then strain the cider, saving the spices in case you need another pot!
+Rinse out the pot, and return the cider to it, cover, and put on a very gentle heat.

 - Add the sliced mandarins shortly before serving.

 - Keep the spices in a bowl nearby in case you need a more than one pot.

 - I find serving from a ladle a very messy business, especially if you’re busy talking to people, checking ovens for warmed nibbles, etc. If you have an insulated jug, it’s really useful for such an occasion.
 If not, try decanting it into a sturdy pottery jug, and fill several glasses at a time.

 - The second pot: Put the previously used spices into the pot, add the ingredients as before, except the nutmeg, and bring immediately to heat.
 Again, don’t let it boil.
 Strain and discard the spices this time.
 Taste and adjust seasoning, add freshly cut mandarin slices to serve.